MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 ### Upgrading the Azure Information Protection scanner

-Instructions for upgrading the scanner depend on whether you are upgrading from an earlier version of the scanner from the Azure Information Protection unified labeling client, or from the Azure Information Protection classic client.
+Instructions for upgrading the scanner depend on whether you are upgrading from an earlier version of the scanner from the Azure Information Protection unified labeling client.

 #### To upgrade the scanner from an earlier version of the unified labeling client